ssorj/sjw/input/en/info.md

     <a href="?tab=event" class="">Event</a>
     <a href="?tab=airports" class="">Airports</a>
     <a href="?tab=lodging" class="">Lodging</a>
-    <a href="?tab=dining" class="">Dining</a>
   </nav>
   <div id="event" style="display: none;">

 ### Schedule

-The ceremony and reception will take place the afternoon and evening of September 2nd, 2023.
+The ceremony and reception will take place starting around 4 in the afternoon on September 2nd, 2023.

-More details to come later.
+Details to come later.

 ### Venue

-Bishop Farm in Lisbon, New Hampshire
+Bishop Farm

 <!-- <p><a href="tel:+1 603-838-2474">603-838-2474</a></p> -->